laroche/tastyworks-pnl/README.md

   Can transactions also be grouped per year on different sheets?
 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Does not work with futures.
+   - A first quick implementation is done, further checks are needed on real account data.
+     Let me know if you can provide full account data to check/verify.
+   - Add extra pnl counter for futures.
+- Add extra counter for all transactions to/from the account.
+- Add AssetType into csv/Excel output file.
 - Stock splits and spinoffs are not fully supported.
 (Option strike prices also need to be adjusted.)
 Example entry:
 <pre>
 01/21/2021 12:39 PM,Receive Deliver,Forward Split,TQQQ,Buy,Open,108,,,,,0.00,-9940.86,Forward split: Open 108.0 TQQQ,xxx...00